vladen/aerobus/readme.md

 // => one
 ```

-Disable test channel and ignore subsequent publication:
+Disable channel and ignore subsequent publication:
 ```js
 channel.disable().publish();
 ```

-Enable test channel, unsubscribe all existing subscribers, subscribe some functions returning values, publish a message and collect return values from all notified subscribers to array passed to the provided callback function:
+Enable channel, unsubscribe all subscribers, subscribe some functions returning values, publish a message and collect return values from all notified subscribers to array passed to the provided callback function:
 ```js
 channel
     .enable()